 We really appreciated the structure and clarity of PA's work.
 Across a complex, sometimes technical challenge, PA’s experience in the regulatory field was very valuable.
 Their work helped form the evidence base for us to reach an informed and confident decision on the best way forward.

 With our analysis, DCMS was able to make an informed decision on the best way forward.
-They recently announced that they are minded to appoint Ofcom as the online harms regulator, helping to make the internet a safer place.
+They recently announced that they are minded to appoint Ofcom as the Online Safety Regulator, helping to make the internet a safer place.

 PA were instrumental in helping us find the right balance between appointing an effective regulator and optimising costs.
 They developed a cost model that let us explore the impact of different approaches in detail, and which provided clear evidence to back up our eventual decision.